 - Contact the WRC if you are looking for assistance in removing invasive plants from your property.

-- Go to the Reports and Publications page for a list of local contractors who are well-versed in invasive plant removal.
+- Go to our Publications page for a list of local contractors who are well-versed in invasive plant removal.

 - East Multnomah Soil & Water Conservation District hosts an online bareroot plant sale with orders taken on a first come, first served basis in January.
 Pickup at EMSWCD office in mid-February.